vaquerizaslab/chess/README.md

 After installation, you can use the example data to familiarize yourself with the applications of CHESS implemented in the current version.

+Use `chess -h` for quick help and orientation.

 ### Finding changing regions between biological conditions in the same species